Frequently Asked Questions

 Be sure you do this Pre-Work before you invest time and money in your ADU project.

-NOTE: In all circumstances, a pre-reviewed plan will still need to be tailored for your site and project by the designer or prefab company whose plan you select before submitting it to your jurisdiction for ADU permit approval.
+NOTE: In all circumstances, a pre-reviewed plan will still require additional information and tailoring before it can be submitted to your jurisdiction for ADU permit approval.

 Yes!
 There are multiple types of prefabricated (“prefab”) ADU options available.
 All prefab plan options are under the category of “pre-reviewed” because they have been built in compliance with either federal or state building codes.
 This means that your local jurisdiction does not need to review prefab plan sets for compliance with building codes, but there are site-specific elements of your ADU project that will still need to be reviewed, such as foundation and utility connection plans.
 Speak with the prefab company whose plan you select to understand the level of support they will provide you through the full ADU permitting and building process.